GESkunkworks/panner/README.md

 Alternatively if you have a Golang dev environment you can build locally with `make build`.

 ## Usage
-The following command will analyze the EBS snapshots in the `digital-public-cloudops` account and output the snapshot info and cost results to two files `digital-public-cloudops-snapshots.csv` and `digital-public-cloudops-bars.csv` respectively.
+The following command will analyze the EBS snapshots in the `dev-sandbox` account and output the snapshot info and cost results to two files `dev-sandbox-snapshots.csv` and `dev-sandbox-bars.csv` respectively.
 It will only look at snapshots that were created before `2019-01-01`.
 It will paginate snapshot results up to 20 pages with a page size of 750 (the max is 1000).

 ```
-$ ACCOUNT=digital-public-cloudops bash -c './panner -max-pages 20 -pagesize 750 -datefilter 2019-01-01 -profile $ACCOUNT -outfile-snapshots $ACCOUNT-snapshots.csv -outfile-bars $ACCOUNT-bars.csv -outfile-summary $ACCOUNT-summary.txt'
+$ ACCOUNT=dev-sandbox bash -c './panner -max-pages 20 -pagesize 750 -datefilter 2019-01-01 -profile $ACCOUNT -outfile-snapshots $ACCOUNT-snapshots.csv -outfile-bars $ACCOUNT-bars.csv -outfile-summary $ACCOUNT-summary.txt'
 ```

 sample output:
 ```
 t=2020-08-13T01:34:10-0400 lvl=info msg="Starting panner"
-t=2020-08-13T01:34:10-0400 lvl=info msg="starting session" profile=digital-public-cloudops
+t=2020-08-13T01:34:10-0400 lvl=info msg="starting session" profile=dev-sandbox
 t=2020-08-13T01:34:11-0400 lvl=info msg="Filtered snapshots page by date" pre-filter=13 post-filter=10 pageNum=1
 t=2020-08-13T01:34:11-0400 lvl=info msg="searching for batch of volumes" size=8
 t=2020-08-13T01:34:11-0400 lvl=info msg="Waiting for describeVolume batches to finish"